jurifm2406/TextAdventure/README.md

 <img src="res/mvc.png" alt="model-view-controller concept" width="400">

 ## Development
-Development in spiral model
+- development in spiral model
-implementing new features and testing them until they work and fit into game
+- implementing new features and testing them until they work and fit into game

 ## Features
 - UI